How to calm anxiety can be one of the top Google searches nowadays. Because no human has ever been unaffected by it.

 Removing this additional layer of feelings is a necessary condition to calm anxiety.

-I suggest that instead of criticizing yourself and experiencing blame, shame, anger or embarrassment you start practicing self-compassion.
+I suggest that instead of criticizing yourself and experiencing blame, shame, anger, or embarrassment, you start practicing self-compassion.

 Something to think about

-What you can do, is every time you notice self-criticizing thoughts, stop and think of the words you would say to a dear friend in the same situation.
+You can use your anxiety attack episodes as a good opportunity to practice self-love and self-compassion.
+What you can do, is every time you notice self-critical thoughts, stop and think of the words you would say to a dear friend in the same situation.

 Would you shame your friend for having an anxiety meltdown?
 I doubt that.